deep-medi-iOS/DeepmediKit/README.md

 ## License

-DeepmediKit is available under the MIT license.
+DeepmediKit is available under the BSD license.
 See the LICENSE file for more info.